saul-jb/discord-application-bot/README.md

 ### Server Setup
 1. Add the role `Admin` and add this role to the admins.
-2. Message `$setsubmissions` in your server to tell the bot to submit to you.
+2. Message `$setsubmissions` in your server to tell the bot to submit to you (or alternatively use the `$setsubmissionschannel` command).
 3. Message `$setup` to configure the application form.
 4. Message `$endsetup` to finish.